Estimate Time5 min

 Single filer, aka how you likely filed before getting married

-A single filer is typically unmarried and doesn't have dependents, so they don't qualify for other filing statuses, such as head of household or qualified widow/widower.
+A single filer is typically unmarried and doesn't have dependents, so they don't qualify for other filing statuses, such as head of household or qualifying surviving spouse.
 You submit your tax documents alone and qualify for single-filer tax brackets, which typically have lower income thresholds than those for married people—because they're based on 1 person's income, not 2 people's.
 You can no longer file this way once you're married.

 Married filing jointly